markcmurphy/devdocs-portal/03-headless-cart.md

 </div>

-This section demonstrates how to use the [Server to Server Cart API](https://developer.bigcommerce.com/api-reference/store-management/carts) to generate an active cart and manage abandoned carts.
+This section demonstrates how to use the [Server to Server Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) to generate an active cart and manage abandoned carts.

 ## Creating carts

-You can use the [Server to Server Cart API](https://developer.bigcommerce.com/api-reference/store-management/carts) to create carts for both existing and guest customers.
+The [Server to Server Carts API](https://developer.bigcommerce.com/api-reference/store-management/carts) allows you to create carts for both existing and guest customers.
 To create an active cart, send a `POST` request to `/v3/carts`.

 ```http
 POST https://api.bigcommerce.com/stores/{store_hash}/v3/carts